-Every driver involved in an accident which results in death, injury, or property damage over \$750 must report the accident on a Report of Traffic Accident Occurring in California (SR 1) to DMV.
-The report forms are available at www.dmv. ca.gov, or by calling 1-800-777-0133, or at CHP and DMV offices.
+AS of January 1, 2017, every driver involved in an accident which results in death, injury, or property damage over \$1,000 must report the accident on a Report of Traffic Accident Occurring in California (SR 1) form to DMV.
+Report forms are available at dmv.ca.gov, by calling CHP at (916) 675-6677 or DMV at 1-800-777-0133, and at DMV offices.

-You (or your authorized representative) must submit the report within 10 days of the accident whether you caused the accident or not and even if the accident occurred on private property.
-This form is required in addition to any other report made to or by the police, CHP, or your insurance company if the accident resulted in any damage over \$750 and/or an injury or death.
+You (or your authorized representative) must submit the report within 10 days of the accident, whether you caused the accident or not, and even if the accident occurred on private property.
+The SR 1 is required in addition to any other report made to or by law enforcement or your insurance company if the accident resulted in damage over \$1,000 and/or an injury or death.
 If you do not report the accident to DMV, your driving privilege will be suspended.

-Note: CDL holders may downgrade to a noncommercial license during any mandatory suspension period to be eligible to obtain a restricted license.
-All tests and fees will be required to upgrade when eligible.
+NOTE: CDL holders may downgrade to a noncommercial DL during any mandatory suspension period in order to be eligible to obtain a restricted DL.
+In order to regain your CDL, all knowledge, skills tests, and fees will be required.

-California law states that you must notify your employer within five days if you have an accident while driving your employer's vehicle (CVC §16002).
-However, your employer may require you to notify him or her immediately.
+California law states that you must notify your employer within 5 days if you have an accident while driving your employer's vehicle (CVC §16002).
+However, your employer may require you to notify them immediately.